maizzle/maizzle.com/content/docs/components.md

 ### Expressions in attributes

-You may use an expression in a Component's attribute:
+[Expressions](/docs/expressions) may be used in a Component's attribute:

 <code-sample title="src/templates/example.html">